 Seriously, is there anything better during the holidays than a cozy evening cuddling with your favorite dog?
-Heaven = the glowing lights of the tree, the wind blowing briskly outside—and a dog-friendly Christmas movie.
-Ok, and treats for both you.
+Heaven = the glowing lights of the tree, the wind blowing briskly outside—and a dog Christmas movie.
+Ok, and treats for both of you.

-We’ve rounded up some fabulous holiday movies you can and should watch with your pet.
-It’s a fact that dogs love to watch other dogs on screen, which make these perfect for canine viewing.
+We’ve rounded up some fabulous holiday movies you can and should watch with your furry best friend.
+It’s a fact that dogs love to watch other dogs on screen, which makes these perfect for canine viewing.

 Looking for a smidge of the “touchy-feely” with your holiday film?
 A Golden Christmas has it all: childhood romance, buried time capsules, a crazy case of mistaken identity, and matchmaking pups who always manage to save the day.